KernTrafo/.github/profile/README.md

 The three challenges in decommissioning nuclear power plants are as follows:

-1. fundamental changes in (work) requirements.
+1. Fundamental changes in (work) requirements with the same personnel

-2. low motivation of employees
+2. Personnel restructuring of leadership and workforce

-3. unchanging staffing levels
+3. Transformation and operational exploration phase leading to uncertainty and low motivation among employees

 The KernTrafo project addresses these three challenges with the following three project components:

 Project Component 1: Machine Learning

 Machine Learning is used to identify competencies for individual deconstruction phases.

 Project component 2: Paradoxical leadership

 In order to achieve an increase in motivation, managers learn how to deal with contradictory requirements in a confident manner.

 Project component 3: Job crafting

 Initial research findings provide promising evidence that job crafting can increase employees' willingness to change.
 Within this project component, employees learn how they can become designers of their own jobs.